elmtree-askmo/cloudcannon-app/content/learn/others/what-are-the-main-components-of-information-systems-and-how-do-they-support-decisionmaking-processes.md

 url: /learn/others/questions/what-are-the-main-components-of-information-systems-and-how-do-they-support-decisionmaking-processes
 score: -1.0
 related_article1:
-    id: 162727
+    id: 162668
+    title: >-
-    title: What are the most common cybersecurity threats, and how can they be mitigated?
+        What are the common cybersecurity threats, and how can they be mitigated?
     subject: Others
-    url: /learn/others/questions/what-are-the-most-common-cybersecurity-threats-and-how-can-they-be-mitigated
+    url: /learn/others/questions/what-are-the-common-cybersecurity-threats-and-how-can-they-be-mitigated
 related_article2:
-    id: 162733
+    id: 162675
-    title: What are the main components of the Internet of Things, and what challenges do they present?
+    title: >-
+        How do distributed ledgers and smart contracts function in blockchain technology?
     subject: Others
-    url: /learn/others/questions/what-are-the-main-components-of-the-internet-of-things-and-what-challenges-do-they-present
+    url: /learn/others/questions/how-do-distributed-ledgers-and-smart-contracts-function-in-blockchain-technology
 related_article3:
-    id: 162670
+    id: 162773
-    title: What are the best practices for responsive design and SEO optimization in web development?
+    title: >-
+        What ethical considerations are associated with the development of autonomous vehicles?
     subject: Others
-    url: /learn/others/questions/what-are-the-best-practices-for-responsive-design-and-seo-optimization-in-web-development
+    url: /learn/others/questions/what-ethical-considerations-are-associated-with-the-development-of-autonomous-vehicles
 related_article4:
-    id: 162650
+    id: 162381
-    title: What are the main differences between supervised, unsupervised, and reinforcement learning algorithms in machine learning?
+    title: >-
+        What are the fundamental concepts of quantum computing, and what challenges does it face?
     subject: Others
-    url: /learn/others/questions/what-are-the-main-differences-between-supervised-unsupervised-and-reinforcement-learning-algorithms-in-machine-learning
+    url: /learn/others/questions/what-are-the-fundamental-concepts-of-quantum-computing-and-what-challenges-does-it-face
 related_article5:
     id: 162382
+    title: >-
-    title: How are tokenization and sentiment analysis used in natural language processing?
+        How are tokenization and sentiment analysis used in natural language processing?
     subject: Others
     url: /learn/others/questions/how-are-tokenization-and-sentiment-analysis-used-in-natural-language-processing
 ---